fegaras/DIQL/README.md

 collections using the same syntax.
 A distributed collection (called a DataBag) is an immutable homogeneous collection of data distributed across the worker nodes of a cluster.
-They are supported on various distributed platforms under different names: RDDs in Spark, and DataSets in Flink, and TypedPipes in Scalding.
+They are supported on various distributed platforms under different names: RDDs in Spark, DataSets in Flink, TypedPipes in Scalding, and ParIterable in Scala Parallel API.
 The generator and aggregation domains in DIQL queries must conform to the types DataBag, Traversable, or Array, where a DataBag is an RDD class in Spark, a DataSet class in Flink, or a TypedPipe class in Scalding.
 That is, these domains must be